Chithha: Critical reception

-Chithha received critical acclaim from critics with praise directed on the performances, screenwriting, direction and themes.
-Several publications ranked the film as one of the "best Tamil films of 2023".
+Chithha received critical acclaim, with praise directed on the performances, screenwriting, direction and themes.
+Several publications ranked the film as one of the best Tamil films of 2023.
 (Note: Attributed to multiple references:)

 In a four-star rating, Sudhir Srinivasan of Cinema Express called it as "a sensitive, powerful film that breaks conventional rules of heroism."
 M. Suganth of The Times of India also gave four stars with and wrote "There are also a couple of tender moments amidst all the grimness.
 A survivor rushing towards a character and giving a hug, and a scene between two friends who have undergone a shared experience forging a stronger bond.
 It is such profound moments that elevate Chithha into something vital in these times."
-Kirubhakar Purushothaman of The Indian Express also assigned the same rating, summarizing it as "Chithha is one of those rare amalgamations of everything perfect."
-Purushothaman also praised Siddharth's performance calling it as "[his] best performance by far" and also the supporting actors for their "stand out" performances.
-K. Janani of India Today gave three-and-a-half stars and wrote "Chithha' is a much-needed film with a solid message.
+Kirubhakar Purushothaman of The Indian Express also assigned the same rating, summarising it as "Chithha is one of those rare amalgamations of everything perfect."
+He also praised Siddharth's performance calling it as "[his] best performance by far" and also the supporting actors for their "stand out" performances.
+Janani K of India Today gave three-and-a-half stars and wrote "Chithha' is a much-needed film with a solid message.
 This is truly a hard-watch but will leave with a good afterthought."

 Thinkal Menon of OTTPlay also gave three-and-a-half stars and wrote "Chithha is one of the must-watch films of the year, thanks to the terrific performances from lead actors, intriguing screenplay and the originality with which a sensitive subject is handled."
 Rajasekar S. of The Federal called it as a "must-watch for its message, exemplary writing and performances."
 Krishna Selvaseelan of the Tamil Guardian gave three-and-a-half stars and said the film "tears out the viewer's heart and holds it ransom – an impressive feat".
 Gopinath Rajendran of The Hindu wrote "Handling the sensitive issue of child sexual abuse with care, Chithha marks a befitting resurgence for both its director S. U. Arun Kumar and lead actor Siddharth."
-Harshini S. V. of Film Companion South called Siddharth's role as his "most affecting performance till date [...]
+Harshini S V of Film Companion called Siddharth's role as his "most affecting performance till date [...]
 The actor makes it possible for us to go beyond his expressive eyes and get into his head."
 Akchayaa Rajkumar of The News Minute assigned four out of five and wrote "Chithha is a necessary watch and a masterclass on how movies on child sexual assault can be sensitive and engaging without constantly triggering the audience."

 Kamal Haasan, Mani Ratnam, Aishwarya Rajesh, Nayanthara and Silambarasan praised the film for its performances and storytelling.
 (Note: Attributed to multiple references:) Director Halitha Shameem described it as "the film of the year".